Compute

 You can configure permission policies for different IAM users based on service requirements.

-Example 1: Allowing an IAM User Who Is Not in Any Enterprise Projects to Have All Cloud Connect Permissions
+Example 1: Allowing an IAM User Who Is Not in Any Enterprise Projects to Have All Cloud Connection Permissions

-An IAM user who is not in any enterprise projects wants to have all Cloud Connect permissions, for example, performing operations on cloud connections, network instances, bandwidth packages, inter-region bandwidths, and routes, and operations such as cross-border permit application and cross-account authorization.
+An IAM user who is not in any enterprise projects wants to have all Cloud Connect permissions, for example, performing operations on Cloud Connect resources such as network instances, bandwidth packages, inter-region bandwidths, and routes, and operations such as cross-border permit application and cross-account authorization.

 To grant the permissions to this IAM user, perform the following operations: